joeyyy688/shack15/README.md

 <!-- This project is a starting point for a Flutter application. -->
 ### How to Clone Project

-- First thing is to [download and install Git](https://git-scm.com/download/) if not installed
+- First thing is to [download and install Git](https://git-scm.com/download/) if not already installed
 - The next thing is to decide where to store the repository on your local machine.
 So open your terminal or cmd and navigate to your desired directory using the `cd` command, example :
 ```
 cd development/flutterProjects